chris-adams-tech/rabb1th0les/content/Cybersecurity/Lateral Movement - Detection & Response Guide.md

 2. The importance of baseline knowledge and pattern recognition
 3. Quick containment while preserving forensic evidence
 4. The value of proper network segmentation and access controls

-Would you like to practice analyzing a lateral movement scenario?
-I can provide a detailed case study and guide you through the investigation process with interview-style questions.

 ---
 <div style="text-align: center;">